Shark Diving Cape Town, South Africa

 Cape Town Shark Cage Diving

-Unfortunatley the weather was not on our side today and we had to cancel our shark dive today.
+Unfortunatley the weather was not on our side today and we had to cancel our shark dive in Cape Town today.
 We will be launching tomorrow and there is space on the shark boat so please do not hesitate to give us a call.

 Gansbaai Shark Cage Diving

-Although the weather conditions were windy and wild we had great encounters with two different species of shark.
+Although the weather conditions were windy and wild we had great encounters with two different species of shark while cage diving in Gansbaai.
 Namely the one and only Great white sharks and the Bronze whaler sharks AKA the Copper shark.
 The Great white, although the encounter was brief, he was incredibly majestic and the guests loved seeing this shark.
 It is becoming increasingly apparent that to see a Great white shark is indeed a privilege as their popoulation numbers are declining at a rapid pace.

 The other stars of the show were the Bronze whaler sharks.
 Almost as beautiful (well, all sharks are beautiful, no matter what shark it is) as the Great white shark.
 The guests shark dived in the cage with four of these active fish.
 Their beautiful copper skins glinting in the sunlight.
 Although the water visiibility was low, all the guests managed to see the sharks from the cage.
 All thanks to the skilful shark handlers.
 Thank you!
 The water temperature was a very cold 12.8 degrees Celcius.
 Thank goodness for those warm 7mm wetsuits.